The new Altra Lone Peak 7s are a great upgrade on a cult-favorite hiking shoe | CNN Underscored

 The Lone Peak 7, which just launched in January 2023, offers a lot of the same tried-and-true features of the Lone Peak 6, but one stand-out new addition is its upgraded MaxTrac outsole.
 Altra went through the trouble of changing the actual compound used in its signature Trail Claw lugs, and you can really feel the difference on wet trails and slick granite.

-I especially noticed this when I decided to do an impromptu, off-trail boulder scramble in Joshua Tree last month, and my feet stuck to the speckled monzogranite almost as though I was wearing climbing shoes.
-Unlike hybrid running sneakers or standard issue hiking boots that might slip on a slick rock surface, the Lone Peak 7s held their own in the way I might expect from a proper approach shoe.
+I especially noticed this when I decided to do an impromptu, off-trail boulder scramble in Joshua Tree last month, and my feet stuck to the speckled monzogranite almost as though I were wearing climbing shoes.
+Unlike hybrid running sneakers or standard-issue hiking boots that might slip on a slick rock surface, the Lone Peak 7s held their own in the way I might expect from a proper approach shoe.

 Customizable lacing system